PTV-Group/leaflet-ptv-developer/README.md

 #### Using the JSON API
 [Demo](https://ptv-logistics.github.io/xserverjs/boilerplate/Leaflet-Clickable.1.0-rs.html)

-If you need more than the standard REST parameters, `L.TileLayer.XServer` can be initialized with a `requestExtension` property.
+If you need more than the standard `rest` parameters, `L.TileLayer.XServer` can be initialized with a `requestExtension` property.
 This property then contains parameters which are sent using the JSON api.

 ```javascript
 var map = L.map('map').setView(new L.LatLng(49.01405, 8.4044), 14);